maxtost10/Molecule-Toxicity-Classification/notes_for_later.md

 - Think about learnable representation
 - Make sure we do not stratify the data twice with the LGBM.
 - Make it pytorch lightning
+- Make the code slimmer and more professional